jupyterhub/jupyterhub/docs/source/reference/sharing.md

 POST /api/share-code/:username/:servername
 ```

-where the body should include the scopes to be granted,
+where the body should include the scopes to be granted and expiration.
-and expiration.
-Share codes _must_ expire, and
+Share codes _must_ expire.

-TODO: discuss expiration?

 ```python
 {